Leo70kg/engine/README.md

 when i playing CTF on :F for stupid server with com\_hunkmegs = 128, the following errors occurs.
 ERROR: Hunk\_Alloc failed on 739360: code/renderergl2/tr\_model.c, line: 535 (sizeof(*v) * (md3Surf->numVerts * md3Surf->numFrames)).
 Upping com\_hunkmegs to 256 will generally be OK.

+* About -fno-strict-aliasing
+Build OA with -fno-strict-aliasing removed using clang:

+WARNING: light grid mismatch, l->filelen=103896, numGridPoints*8=95904
+this will cause renderergl2's R_LoadLightGrid abnormal.
+Problem solved with following line added in it.
+`
+ri.Printf( PRINT_WARNING, "s_worldData.lightGridBounds[i]=%d\n", s_worldData.lightGridBounds[i]);
+`
+however this line do nothing but just printed the value of s_worldData.lightGridBounds[i].
+I guess its a bug of clang.

+Build OA with -fno-strict-aliasing removed using GCC without this issue.
+I am using GCC7.2 and clang6.0 on ubuntu18.04.

 * Use gprof to examine the performance of the program